Skip to Content

 Jerry-Rainey / Shutterstock

-The vegetable tempura sushi roll also takes advantage of the deep flavors of the tempura batter.
+The vegetable tempura sushi roll also takes advantage of the rich flavors of the tempura batter.
 Vegetables typically used in the filling are sweet potato, asparagus, green beans, and broccoli.
 All are fried in a tempura batter before adding to the filling, giving the roll a savory flavor and crunchy texture.

 20. Chicken Teriyaki Roll